Recycling plastic bags. Acceptance of plastic bags for recycling. Bonus: the simplest device for cutting plastic bottles

 • plastic packaging for shampoo, hairspray, shower gels and other cosmetics;

-• packaging from household chemicals, various detergents;
+• packaging for household chemicals, various detergents;

-• plastic bags, food packaging containers;
+• plastic bags, containers for food packaging;

 • bread bags, milk bags, jars of yogurt, kefir;

-• plastic household items (buckets, basins, etc.);
+• household items made of plastic (buckets, basins, etc.);

-• plastic parts, cases of household appliances.
+• plastic parts, housings of household appliances.

 Polyethylene granules